Navigating tech choices and the cloud vs. on-premise decision in our data-driven world.

 Consider a large food manufacturer that produces beef products on a global scale.
 A typical process of a food manufacturer is depicted below:

 This is a simplified production process, which can easily be swapped for any other type of production process.
-In most companies all steps in this process require their own system and functionality to store the information of that moment.
+Most companies allocate specific systems and functionalities for each step in this process to store information effectively at that moment.
 In this example, a MES system is directly connected to the machines, which are part of the production process, and logs each production step together with its processing- and machine-data.
 An ERP system is used for administrative tasks and contains processing planning-, sales-, and inventory data.
 Combining data from these systems (and potential other in- or external data sources) into a generic BI system leads to a batch-driven solution, providing business with valuable actionable insights on a daily basis.
 A schematic overview of this typical dataflow is represented in the figure below.

 However, having numerous information systems, each having a specific purpose and dealing with their respective granularity, timeliness, and data formats, leads to a variety of integration patterns (i.e. file-based, ETL, batch- and event-based-patterns).
 This results in unwanted complexity and dependencies in an organization’s dataflow.
 Above all, does it answer all the users’ questions at all organizational levels?
-It is of the upmost importance to have the ability to act instantly on any production- or health-safety-issue in a food production process.
+Instant action on production or health-safety issues in food production is of utmost importance for effective control and response.
 For example, the team lead should be able to act directly whilst management should be informed to adapt strategy in the shortest amount of time possible.
 Hence, an Enterprise Streaming Platform (ESP) is the solution!

 An ESP enables a food manufacturer to have (near) real-time insights and availability of all data within the organization.
 ESP considers everything to be an “event”.
 This can be a goods receiving, inventory movement, production registration, invoicing, or financial posting.